RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Approach

 where the relation-specific weights $\alpha^{(r)}_m$ allow each relation to up-weight its most informative modality.
-A RotatE-style scoring function on $\mathbf{e}^{(\mathrm{joint})}$ in complex space serves as the retrieval energy, as complex-valued rotation natively models symmetric, antisymmetric, inverse, and compositional relation patterns~\cite{sun2019rotate}, while admitting closed-form scoring over all $|\mathcal{E}|$ candidates.
+We reuse a RotatE-style scoring function~\cite{sun2019rotate} over complex-valued $\mathbf{e}^{(\mathrm{joint})}$ as the retrieval score: complex rotation inherently models symmetric, antisymmetric, inverse, and compositional relation patterns, and allows closed-form scoring over all $|\mathcal{E}|$ candidates.
 The fused representation $\mathbf{e}^{(\mathrm{joint})}_r$ is then reused as the conditioning component $\mathbf{c}_h$ in the denoiser input (Eq.~\ref{eq:denoiser_input}), directly linking retrieval quality to denoising quality through a shared feature space.